antoninmasek/laravel-route-directory-macro/README.md

     └── auth.php
 ```

-Now, traditionally we would have to require each file from our `web.php` or any other entry point for your routes.
+Now, traditionally we would have to require each file from our `web.php` or any other entry point for our routes.
 The
-other option is to register each file in your `bootstrap/app.php` (or `RouteServiceProvider` for Laravel 10 and below).
+other option is to register each file in the `bootstrap/app.php` (or `RouteServiceProvider` for Laravel 10 and below).

-Using this package you can just do the following:
+Using this package we can just do the following:

 ```php
 Route::loadFromDirectory(